Uru-Eu-Wau-Wau

-The Uru-Eu-Wau-Wau are an indigenous people of Brazil, living in the state of Rondônia.
+The Uru-Eu-Wau-Wau are an Indigenous people of Brazil, living in the state of Rondônia.

 They live in six villages on the borders of the Uru-Eu-Uaw-Uaw Indigenous Territory, which is shared by two other contacted groups, the Amondawa and Uru Pa In, the latter who speak a Chapacuran language, as well as the Jurureí, Parakua, and two uncontacted tribes whose names are not known.

 Name

 The Uru-Eu-Wau-Wau people call themselves Jupaú.
 They are also (mistakenly) known as the Amondauas, Bocas-negras, Bocas-pretas, Cabeça-vermelha, Cautários, Sotérios, Urupain, as well as Jupaú, Black-Mouths, Red-Heads, Urueu-Wau-Wau.

 History

 The Uru-Eu-Wau-Wau came into contact with non-Natives, specifically the National Indian Foundation (FUNAI) in 1981.
 The subsequent introduction of diseases, and violent attacks by outsiders, caused a drastic decrease in population from the initially estimated count of fewer than 1,000.

 Rubber harvesters disputed FUNAI's demarcation of Uru-Eu-Wau-Wau lands.
 In 1991, one of the world's largest known tin deposits was discovered in Uru-Eu-Wau-Wau lands.

 After 1993 their population began increasing again.
 The Uru-Eu-Uaw-Uaw Indigenous Territory was established by the Brazilian government to protect the tribes and only Indians can legally live in the indigenous territory; however, loggers and miners have regularly invaded their lands.
 In the 2022 documentary The Territory, released by National Geographic, Bitaté, an Indigenous leader of the Uru-Eu-Wau-Wau, stated the population was approximately 180.

-Missionaries are active among the Uru-Eu-Wau-Wau, and an NGO called Kanindé is trying to fight outside influences and assimilationists on the Uru-Eu-Wau-Wau.
+Missionaries are active among the Uru-Eu-Wau-Wau, and a non-governmental organization called Kanindé is trying to fight outside influences and assimilationists on the Uru-Eu-Wau-Wau.